chef/automate/components/docs-chef-io/content/automate/servicenow_integration.md

 1. Click the **Submit** button to create a new Automate instance.
 1. Enter the following details:

-   - Name - a unique name for the integration.
+   - Name: a unique name for the integration.
-   - URL - URL of the Chef Automate instance.
+   - URL: URL of the Chef Automate instance.
-   - Chef automate API token - an API token generated for Chef Automate with data-feed-service authorization.
+   - Chef automate API token: an API token generated for Chef Automate with data-feed-service authorization.
-   - ServiceNow user - a ServiceNow user with **ITIL** and `x_chef_automate.api` roles.
+   - ServiceNow user: a ServiceNow user with **ITIL** and `x_chef_automate.api` roles.
-   - ServiceNow password - password for the ServiceNow user being set.
+   - ServiceNow password: password for the ServiceNow user being set.

 2. Click the **Test Connectivity** button.
 This will check that the values specified are correct and the connectivity between Chef Automate and the application is established.
 A successful test displays the **service-now automate connectivity passed** message.
 If there is an error, a message is displayed that will help resolve any connectivity or credentials issues.
 3. Click **Submit**.
 The Automate instance details are saved.